amack459/clothingRetailer/README.md

 This is a mock clothing retailer site built with Angular and Bootstrap.
 I used Bower to install Angular and Bootstrap.
-So, if there's a problem getting everything connected:
+So, if there's a problem getting everything connected (after you right click on the index.html to open in brower):
     1. Go to the terminal
     2.bower init
     3.bower install angular